MariusEtudiant/African-Credit-Scoring-Challenge/README.md

 ## 🔑 Technical Highlights
 1. **Data Challenges**:
    - Managed significant class imbalances with advanced resampling techniques.
-   - Ensured generalisability across diverse customer demographics.
+   - Ensured generalisability across diverse customer demographics because the train dataset contain only Kenya data, but the test dataset on Zindi can contain other country data like Ghana.

 2. **Machine Learning Techniques**:
    - Used **XGBoost** for high-performance classification.